kazion1337/account-massdm/README.md

 # account-massdm
 use this code to massdm anything to your friend list

-if you have any questions contact me at @valentino#1337
+if you have any questions contact me at @kazion#1337

-you can run this code in repl.it but not glitch.com

 you will not get disabled from using this code, yw!